-^{1.} Number of non-pilot certificates represents all certificates on record since no medical examination is required.
+1. Number of non-pilot certificates represents all certificates on record since no medical examination is required.
+2. Airmen without a plastic certificate are no longer considered active by the FAA starting with the 2016 data.

 3. Flight attendant information was first available from FAA Registry in 2005.